-Athletic Suspension - exclusion for a given period of time from competitions, events, and any other functions (trips, banquets, etc.) related to the activity excluding practice.
+Athletic/Student Activity Suspension - exclusion for a given period of time from competitions, events, and any other functions (trips, banquets, etc.) related to the activity excluding practice.
+Inclusion or exclusion from practice will be made on a case-by-case basis by the review committee.
 A suspension will not necessarily be limited to the season during which the infraction occurred but may be imposed during subsequent seasons.
-Where applicable, a suspended athlete's name may be removed from award consideration and from similar recognitions.
+Where applicable, a suspended athlete's/student's name may be removed from award consideration and from similar recognitions.